jsbnr/nr-custom-viz-lab/readme.md

 #### Step 3:

 - Navigate to the Apps in the main navigation.
-- Look at your URL and remove `nerdpacks=local` if its present.
+- Look at your URL in the browser URL bar and remove `nerdpacks=local` if its present.
 (This is what points it to your local machine when testing)
 - Goto Custom Visualizations and look for your viz "Currency Converter"
 - Click Enable if asked
 - Choose a currency and add to a dashboard